Anti-Russia protests turn violent in Georgia | DW | 20.06.2019

 Georgia's health ministry reported that 38 officers and 14 civilians had been injured.

-The protest was sparked by an invite to Russian lawmaker Sergei Gavrilov, who addressed an inter-parliamentary forum of lawmakers discussing religious affairs.
+The protest was sparked by an invite to Russian lawmaker Sergei Gavrilov.
+He addressed an inter-parliamentary forum of lawmakers in his native Russian from the Georgian parliamentary speaker's seat.

 'Russia is an occupier'